 Small Business Reference Center is a first-stop resource for nonprofits.
 This database includes sample business plans, industry information, legal guides, startup resources by state, and more.

 Alternatives to Starting a Nonprofit

 Starting a nonprofit organization is akin to starting a small business; it requires considerable planning, knowledge, financial resources, and dedication.
-(GrantSpace's article entitled How do I start a nonprofit organization? is a great introduction to this topic.)
+(Candid Learning's article, entitled How do I start a nonprofit organization, is a great introduction to this topic.)
 There are several alternatives to starting your own nonprofit that will enable you to serve your community, and can also help you build the skills and make the connections you will need to start your own nonprofit later.

 Volunteer work is a great "foot in the door" for those with little or no work experience in the social sector.
 It can also be a good way to discover new interests, and to determine if the nonprofit sector is right for you.
 Find volunteer opportunities in Tulsa through Volunteer Tulsa, Volunteer Match, and Idealist.

 If you want to serve your community but need a steady salary, working for an established nonprofit organization may be a great option; it will provide you with valuable experience in the social sector, and may prepare you to serve your community later in your career through working with a fiscal sponsor.
 Find current job postings on the Oklahoma Center for Nonprofits Job Board.